Example 04: CSV Import - Tables (Documents)¶

 What You'll Learn¶

-- Automatic type inference by Java CSV importer (LONG, DOUBLE, STRING)
+- Automatic type inference by the Java-side SQL import path (LONG, DOUBLE, STRING)

 - Query performance measurement (10 runs with statistics)